sferes2/sferes2/README.md

 -------------
 The full documentation is available on the official website: http://sferes2.isir.upmc.fr

+We are in the process of porting it to the github wiki: https://github.com/jbmouret/sferes2/wiki

 Design
 -----
 The following choices were made in the initial design: